Compositional Q-learning for electrolyte repletion with imbalanced patient sub-populations: Discussion

-In this work, we present nested policy fitted Q-iteration (NFQI), an off-policy RL framework that estimates optimal policies for nested environments.
-We demonstrate that NFQI policies outperform those estimated from FQI and related approaches.
-When applied to simulated and medical data, these policies are performant, robust to sample size imbalance, learn justifiable differences in the datasets, and gracefully revert to FQI policies when there is no relevant group structure.
+We introduce compositional fitted $Q$-iteration (CFQI), to design RL policies for EHR datasets with known compositional task structure.
+Related methods for learning these policies either require large datasets or impose restrictive assumptions on the dataset structure.
+Our results demonstrate that CFQI outperforms FQI and related approaches in both a 2-group and multi-group setting (Appendix \ref{apd:mgcfqi}).
+When applied to Cartpole data and a cohort extracted from MIMIC-IV, we find that these policies perform well across all task variants, are robust to sample size imbalance, and only degrade in quality when the difference between task variants is sufficiently large.
+Furthermore, CFQI policies align with existing medical practice because they resemble the clinician policies, particularly for renal patients.
+CFQI is a step towards designing optimal RL policies in datasets with a known compositional structure.

-Several future directions remain.
-From a methods perspective, other approaches for the nested $Q$-value function could be considered, such as Gaussian processes, random forests, and other neural network architectures.
-This may improve the fit to new, larger datasets by increasing the expressiveness of the $Q$-value approximation function.
-Additionally, extending the nested model to allow for multi-group structure may be useful when there are more than two groups in the data.
-This may involve changing the structure of the approximating function $f$ to incorporate other compositions of $g_s$ and $g_f$.
-In medical settings we anticipate future work in enabling NFQI as a clinical decision-support tool (i.e., to recommend treatments with qualitative justification) to be used in conjunction with a physician’s expertise.
+This paper poses several directions for future work.
+First, other function classes for modeling the compositional $Q$-value function could be considered, such as Gaussian processes, random forests, and other neural network architectures.
+This may improve the fit to larger datasets by increasing the flexibility of the $Q$-value approximating function.
+Additionally, we could change the structure of the approximating function $f$ to incorporate other relationships between the $Q$-function of the background variant, $g_b$, and the $Q$-function of the foreground variant $g_{f_z}$.
+Finally, our work notes that the difference between the task variants affects the quality of the policy, and further characterizing this behavior is important.